Solid Wall Insulation

 You receive a guarantee and building control sign-off.
 Your EPC can be updated to reflect the improvement in your energy rating.

-Solid wall insulation is a significant improvement — and ECO4 funding means eligible households can get it done at no cost.
+Solid wall insulation is a significant improvement — and GBIS and Warm Homes funding mean eligible households can get it done at little or no cost.